corbinmuraro/corbinmuraro.com/_portfolio/samsara.md

 # Samsara Design Challenge

 For this challenge, I was tasked with building an interface to help people find dogs to adopt from local adoption centers.
-Start to finish, this project took me around six hours (apologies for getting a bit carried away).
+Start to finish, this project took me around five hours (apologies for getting a bit carried away).

 ### Background / Research